Ni1kko/infiBanChecker/README.md

 ## License

-This project is licensed under the 'Do What The F*ck You Want To ' License - see the [LICENSE](https://github.com/Ni1kko/infiBanChecker/blob/master/LICENSE) file for details
+This project is licensed under the WTFPL - see the [LICENSE](https://github.com/Ni1kko/infiBanChecker/blob/master/LICENSE) file for details

 ## Contributing